By nava | On July 24, 2012 | Comments (0)

 In addition to writing she had books of her photography published, which highlighted people of different economic and social classes during the Great Depression.
 Welty won numerous awards for her writing, among them, a Pulitzer Prize (for The Optimist’s Daughter, 1973 — which many critics considered her best novel), an American Book Award, and six-time winner of the O. Henry Award for Short Stories.

 More about Eudora Welty on this site

 - An Interview with Eudora Welty (1946)

 - Eudora Welty: 7 Thoughtful Ideas on the Art of Reading

-- 10 Inspiring Thoughts on Writing from Eudora Welty
+- 10 Inspiring Thoughts on Writing by Eudora Welty

 - Dear Literary Ladies: How can I tell if what I’m writing is any good?